yezkez10/tp/docs/DeveloperGuide.md

 with its required fields, as well as an `AddCommand` that adds this person into the `Model`.
 This `Person` is added into the `UniquePersonList`.

+### Add Appointment feature

+#### Implementation

+The system facilitates the add appointment mechanism through the `UniqueAppointmentList` and `Appointment` Class. `UniqueAppointmentList`, extending `Iterable<Appointment>`, ensures all appointments are unique, akin to the operations in `UniquePersonList`.
+The Appointment class encapsulates crucial appointment data: description, date (inclusive of time), associated doctor's name, and the patient.

+The delete Appointment command does the opposite — it calls deleteAppointment(INDEX), which deletes the Appointment from the system by their Index.

+**Note:** The command will fail if the `INDEX` provided is out of bounds, either less than 1 or exceeding the number of appointments in the list.

+#### Design considerations:

+**Aspect: storage of Appointments**

+* **Alternative 1 (current choice):** Appointment is its own class containing detailed information on the appointment.
+    * Pros: Aligned with the approach for patients.
+Easier to build upon for future implementations.
+    * Cons: May introduce complexities and higher lines of code.

+* **Alternative 2:** Appointments as strings in an ArrayList.
+    * Pros: Simpler implementation.
+    * Cons: Less adaptable for future developments involving the Appointment Class.

 ### Delete Patient

 #### Implementation